trstlabs/intento/docs/modules/AutoTx.md

 ## Relayer Rewards

 Relayers are vital to well-functioning of this module for ensuring timely, reliable execution.
-To incentivize relayers, rewards are minted in the mint module, allocated from the alloc module and sent to the AutoTx module.
-For acknoledging a succesfull IBC packet containing AutoTx messages, relayers are incentivized.
+To incentivize relayers, rewards are minted in the mint module, allocated from the alloc module and sent to the AutoTX module.
+For acknoledging a succesfull IBC packet containing AutoTX messages, relayers are incentivized.
 Relayer rewards are specified based on the category of message.
 The category are as follows: SDK message, WASM message and Osmosis message.
 AuthZ messages can perform authorized actions on behalf of a user such as recurring transactions and reward claims.
 On Osmosis users can perform DCA strategies and withdrawal automatically after an unbonding period ends.
 WASM smart contract calls are for developers automating their dApps and users that want to automate their smart contract tasks.

 ## Parameters